|Home||Next Up at City Council||Coming Down the Pike||What Happened?||Meet the Team||Contact Us||Blog||Calendar||Links||Sick Time|

 For problems when you are in a park:

-For the Office of Neighborhood Involvement, and for all City, County, and Portland Development Commission issues, please call 503-823-4000 or email firstname.lastname@example.org This route works both if you need urgent attention, and when you don't know which bureau handles the issue you're concerned about.
+For for questions and concerns involving all City, County, and Portland Development Commission issues, please call 503-823-4000 or email firstname.lastname@example.org to request assistance.
+This route works both if you need urgent attention, and when you don't know which bureau handles the issue you're concerned about.
 This is by far the most efficient way to find out which bureau/staff can best solve your problem.
 My staff and I often call 823-4000 to seek advice and information on navigating Portland's Commission form of government.
-For policy questions and comments regarding ONI, please contact Claire Adamsick in my office at 503-823-3021.

 If you or someone you know is feeling suicidal or having another kind of mental health crisis, call 503-972-3456 instead of 9-1-1, to talk with mental health professionals and trained volunteers at Lines for Life, a community non-profit.
 Last year, they took 19,000 crisis calls, and resolved 99% of them by the phone conversation.
 If you need mental health help, call 503-972-3456.